hguerrero/amq-examples/kafka-quarkus-producer/README.md

 # Using Quarkus Reactive Messaging with Apache Kafka

-This example shows how to send events to Apache Kafka using Quarkus and SmallRye's implementation of the Eclipse MicroProfile Reactive Messaging.
+This example shows how to send events to [Apache Kafka](https://kafka.apache.org/) using [Quarkus](https://quarkus.io/) and the [SmallRye's extension](https://smallrye.io/smallrye-reactive-messaging/) of the [Eclipse MicroProfile Reactive Messaging](https://github.com/eclipse/microprofile-reactive-messaging).

 ### Using Local Environment